 Firefox is one of the most popular web browsers developed by Mozilla, a non-profit organization.
 The Mozilla team has been upgrading the browser and added many great features, making the browser more powerful, privacy-protected, and easy to use.

 However, performance issues with the Firefox browser are constantly reported by users.
 How many crash reports have you sent to Firefox?
 I know I’ve sent quite a few!

 If you have used FireFox on your MacBook Pro for a while, most likely you have encountered issues like page delays, cursor becoming a running pinwheel, unexpected crashes, etc.

 As a Firefox user for years, I have had to force quit the browser many times because it’s simply stopped responding or working.

 So, why is Firefox running slow or continuously freezing?

 Depending on the macOS version your Mac is running, and the Firefox version you use, the reasons may vary.
 But here are some general causes:

 - You have opened many tabs and windows while browsing, especially those heavy pages.

-- Many third-party resource intensive applications are running, leaving Firefox little space to process your requests.
+- Too many resource-intensive applications are running, leaving Firefox little space to process its requests.